-Recent studies have shined a light on a serious concern in regards to cockroaches and their connection to asthma.
-It has been found that roach infestations increase the frequency of symptoms and hospitalizations due to asthma symptoms.
-If someone in your home is suffering from asthma attacks, you may have a cockroach infestation.
+Recent studies have shown that roach infestations increase the frequency of symptoms and hospitalizations due to asthma symptoms.
+If someone in your home suffers from asthma attacks, you may have a cockroach infestation.

 Cockroaches can also aggravate those who have a cockroach allergy.
-If you experience coughing, nasal congestion, wheezing, or an ear or sinus infection, roaches could be to blame.
+If you’ve recently had an ear or sinus infection, nasal congestion, or coughing/wheezing fits, roaches could be to blame.

 A Swollen Eye